The very best players in the game have a wide range of plays and skills at their disposal, but some come into play more often than others.

 What Is a Value Bet in Poker?

-Before we can go into specifics, we must first define what value betting is and how a value bet is different from other types of bets in poker.
+Before we can discuss specifics, we must first define value betting and how it differs from other types of bets in poker.

 By definition, a value bet is any bet made for value, meaning one that we hope gets called by an opponent holding an inferior hand.

-Unlike a bluff bet, which is made with the hopes of others folding their cards, a value bet is made with high hopes of getting a call and winning a big pot.
+Unlike a bluff bet, which is made with the hope that others will fold their cards, a value bet is made with the high hopes of getting a call and winning a big pot.

 You can start value betting from the very start of a poker hand.
 Whether you are raising before the flop with pocket Aces, betting the flop with top pair, or going all-in on the river with the nut straight, all of these are considered value bets.